NikitaVr/100DaysOfMLCode/log.md

 ### Day 4: 21 July, 2018

 **Today's Progress**: Going through Lesson 3 of course.fast.ai .
-Important Note: When setting precompute=true to slightly speed up the training, the data augmentation will not work ( since it uses certain precomputed values).
-So if you want to use data augmentation, then DO NOT set precompute=true.
+Important Note: When setting precompute=True to slightly speed up the training, the data augmentation will not work ( since it uses certain precomputed values).
+So if you want to use data augmentation, then DO NOT set precompute=True.
+Also when working with images similar to ImageNet, note the learn.bn_freeze(True)

 **Thoughts:** Try out the quick image classifications for many different applications.